felipebita/credit_risk/README.md

 ## **4 - Machine Learning Modeling Results**

 In the machine learning modeling step, the best evaluated model was XGB and no difference was observed in relation to scalled and not scalled data **(Table 2)**.
-Following with the XGB model, two calibration methods were evaluated and a better result was obtained with the sigmoid calibration, which reduced the presence of false negatives in the results. **(Table 3) (Figure 7)**.
+Following with the XGB model, the isotonic and sigmoid calibration methods were evaluated.
+Eventhough the calibration methods provided better results for Precision and F1, in this specific case, once the objective is to avoid the maximum of defaults, the Recall is the most important metric.
+This way, the not calibrated XGB model showed the best performance. **(Table 3) (Figure 7)**.

 **Table 2.** Results regarding the evaluation metrics for all the classification models.